 - Click on “Account management” in the top right corner of the screen.

 - Follow the instructions (you will basically need to install an app in your phone, click on “Enable OTP”, scan the QR code with the app and click on “Check and enable OTP”

 - From now on, when you want to log into your user panel, after entering your user name and password a second form will ask you for an “OTP” code: to access the panel, click on your user name in the phone app and enter the code you will see there in the form in your browser.

 2FA only works for the web.
 For other uses, you will have to generate an app-specific password.
 For mail clients like Thunderbird and for Jabber/XMPP (Pidgin, Jitsi), you will need a specific password that can only be used for one particular client in one particular device.
 To generate an app-specific password, follow these steps

-- In the “Create new credentials” menu, choose between “email” and “jabber”, add a comment to identify your new app-specific password (e.g. Thunderbird-pc if you’re creating a password for Thunderbird in your pc) and click “Create”.
+- In the “Service” menu, choose between “email” and “jabber”, add a comment to identify your new app-specific password (e.g. Thunderbird-pc if you’re creating a password for Thunderbird in your pc) and click “Create”.

 - A web page with your new password for your mail or Jabber client will open.

-- Change the password in your client and store it at once in your client or in your favourite key manager (remember to set it also for outgoing mail!).
+- Store it at once in your client or in your favourite key manager (remember to set it also for outgoing mail!).
 Please, note that after you have closed that web page, you will not be able to recover that password if you haven’t stored it somewhere: you will have to delete it and to generate a new one.